bisanjabareen/user-space-os-internals/README.md

 # Deadline
-daeadline: 1 week (2/10/26), flexible can extend.
+deadline: 1 week (2/10/26), flexible can extend.
 We are using deadlines so we can hold each other accountable.

 # Next steps:
-We will work on buddy allocation OR kernel (kernel preferrably)
+We will work on buddy allocation OR kernel (kernel preferably)